wfordh/higgins_site_hydeout/_posts/2020-04-02-a-quarter-gets-its-update.md

 ---
 layout: post
 title: A Quarter Gets Its Update
-excerpt: 'COVID-19 is upon us and impacting day to day life, but the quarter is still marching toward its conclusion. '
+excerpt: COVID-19 is upon us and impacting day to day life, but the quarter marched on toward its conclusion.
 date: 2020-04-02 00:00:00 -0700
 last_modified_at:
 categories: